"... he that breaks a thing to find out what it is

 Spiders are the typical eight-legged creatures that most people think of when the word "arachnid" comes to mind.
 Like the amblipigids and uropigids, all spiders have a "waist" that separates the cephalothorax from their abdomen.

 Unlike most other arachnid orders, spiders do not have segmented abdomens.
-The only exception to that rule are the very primitive Old World mygalomorphs of the family Liphistiidae.
+The only exception to that rule are the primitive Old World mygalomorphs of the family Liphistiidae.

 Many spiders in both suborders exhibit protective maternal behavior.
 They enclose their eggs in silken sacks and, once the neonates are born, they often stay close to the mother, which cares for them for some time.